videolan/x265/doc/reST/cli.rst

-rate-distortion optimized quantization (RDO quant), enabled by :option:`--rdoq-level` 1 or 2, favoring the preservation of energy in the reconstructed image.  :option:`--psy-rdoq` prevents RDOQ from blurring all of the encoding options which psy-rd has to chose from.
+rate-distortion optimized quantization (RDO quant), enabled by :option:`--rdoq-level` 1 or 2, favoring the preservation of energy in the reconstructed image.  :option:`--psy-rdoq` prevents RDOQ from blurring all of the encoding options which psy-rd has to choose from.
 At low strength levels, psy-rdoq will influence the quantization level decisions, favoring higher AC energy in the reconstructed image.
-As psy-rdoq strength is increased, more non-zero coefficient levels are added and fewer coefficients are zeroed by RDOQ's rate distortion analysis.
+As psy-rdoq strength is increased, more non-zero coefficient levels are added, and fewer coefficients are zeroed by RDOQ's rate distortion analysis.
 High levels of psy-rdoq can double the bitrate which can have a drastic effect on rate control, forcing higher overall QP, and can cause ringing artifacts. psy-rdoq is less accurate than psy-rd, it is